 Windows Defender Application Control is one of the security features in Windows 10.
 Windows Defender Application Control (WDAC) can help mitigate security threats by restricting the applications that users are allowed to run and the code that runs in the kernel.
 WDAC policies also block unsigned scripts and MSIs.
 WDAC is like AppLocker.
 WDAC is can be managed by MS Intune.
 By default, Windows components and all apps from Windows store are trusted to run.
 So if you enable this feature Windows 10 will still running without crashing or blocking the important apps/components.
 So, it’s safe to enable this.
 With AppLocker is this different.
 You had to be very careful with blocking files and processes with AppLocker.
-The requirement for this feature is you must use Windows 10 Enterprise only.

 More information about Windows Defender Application Control: https://docs.microsoft.com/nl-nl/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control